-Stock market today: Asian shares slide after tech, rising oil prices drag Wall St lower
+Stock market today: World shares slip ahead of update on US consumer inflation

 “This scenario underscores the delicate balance between energy costs, inflationary pressures, and the central bank’s monetary policy actions, which can have profound implications for the broader economic landscape,” he said.

-Software giant Oracle helped lead the losses for tech stocks after reporting its revenue for the latest quarter fell just short of what analysts expected.
-Its stock tumbled 13.5%, even though its profit topped expectations.
-Oracle’s forecast for how much revenue it will make in the current quarter also wasn’t as strong as some analysts expected.
+Software giant Oracle helped lead tech stock losses, tumbling 13.5%, after reporting its revenue for the latest quarter fell just short of what analysts expected.

 Apple dropped 1.8% after it unveiled the latest models of its phones and other devices.
 The stock had soared through much of this year, which is crucial for many investors because it has more sway than other stocks on the S&P 500 as Wall Street’s most valuable company.
 But it’s been struggling since the end of July and has reported three straight quarters where its revenue fell from year-earlier levels.